multicatch/Syjonizer/README.md

 # Syjonizer

+**Project not in active development.
+It was fun to maintain it when I went to UMCS :)**

+**If you're looking for Synonizer 2.0: https://github.com/wiktormalyska/Syjonizer-2.0**

 An add-on for Chrome and Firefox compatible browsers which adds very convenient features to the UMCS timetable on a [Syjon website](http://syjon.umcs.lublin.pl/)

 ### Downloads